DSNP-org/dsnp-org.github.io/docs/deploy_guide.md

 For other Linux distributions, Mac, or Windows, see the Node.js docs on [installing from a package manager](https://nodejs.org/en/download/package-manager/).

-As a last resort, if you can't find a recent version of Node.js any other way, you can install it with with `nvm` (the Node Version Manager).
+As a last resort, if you can't find a recent version of Node.js any other way, you can install it with `nvm` (the Node Version Manager).
 First install `nvm`:

 ```sh
  $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.1/install.sh | bash